alexsherry21/School_District_Analysis/README.md

 ## Overview

-In this module, we used Python's Pandas and NumPy libraries to remove Thomas High School's ninth-grade class and re-analyze our school district data.
+In this module, we used Python's Pandas and NumPy libraries to replace Thomas High School's ninth-grade class and re-analyze our school district data.

 ## Results